The evolving personal hygiene, medical and healthcare lighting product marketplace

 Visit our page for Human-centric lighting to learn more.

-UL services for healthcare lighting
+Why UL Solutions for healthcare lighting services

 We offer a full range of lighting testing and certification services, for both safety and performance, through our worldwide network of laboratories and engineering facilities.